Information for organisations that are funded by the department to provide homelessness support services.

 The department has developed resources to assist Child FIRST, Integrated Family Services, Child Protection and Out-of-Home Care providers.

-This information resource aims to operate as an inter-departmental website that objectively balances the needs of all parties.
+An inter-departmental website that objectively balances the needs of all parties.

 How to manage feedback, including compliments and complaints, including a range of helpful tools.